rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes.md

   r.table("users").get_all("Smith", index="last_name").run(conn)
   ```

+- You cannot chain multiple `get_all` commands.
+Use a compound index to efficiently
+  retrieve documents by multiple fields.

 - Currently, compound indexes cannot be queried by a prefix.
   See [Github issue #955](https://github.com/rethinkdb/rethinkdb/issues/955)
   to track progress.

 - RethinkDB does not provide a geospatial index yet.
   See [Github issue #1158](https://github.com/rethinkdb/rethinkdb/issues/1158)
   to track progress.